-For multi-agent control problems, the solution, in general, is intractable except for special information structures between the agents.
-Mean-field type team problems, where the agents are only related through the mean field term, is one of these special cases.
-For team control problems, where the agents are cooperative and work together to minimize (or maximize) a common cost (or reward) function, majority of the studies focus on the continuous time dynamics, for the limit problem, see \cite{bayraktar2018randomized,djete2022mckean, lauriere2014dynamic,pham2017dynamic,carmona2021convergence,germain2022numerical,bayraktar2021mean,bayraktar2021solvability, sanjari2022optimality, sanjari2021optimal} and references therein for the study of dynamic programming principle, learning methods, and justification of the exchangeability of agents for large (possibly infinite) agent team settings.
-The papers \cite{lacker2017limit,fornasier2019mean} provide the justification for studying the centralized limit problem by rigorously connecting the large population decentralized setting and the infinite population limit problem.
+For multi-agent control problems, the solution, in general, is intractable except under specific information structures among the agents.
+Mean-field type team problems, where the agents are only related through the mean-field term, is one of these special cases.
+For team control problems, where the agents are cooperative and work together to minimize (or maximize) a common cost (or reward) function, majority of studies focus on the continuous time dynamics of the limit problem, see \cite{bayraktar2018randomized,djete2022mckean, lauriere2014dynamic,pham2017dynamic,carmona2021convergence,germain2022numerical,bayraktar2021mean,bayraktar2021solvability, sanjari2022optimality, sanjari2021optimal} and references therein for the study of dynamic programming principle, learning methods, and justification of the exchangeability of agents for large (possibly infinite) agent team settings.
+The papers \cite{lacker2017limit,fornasier2019mean,djete2022mckean1} provide the justification for studying the centralized limit problem by rigorously connecting the large population decentralized setting and the infinite population limit problem.